maherou/Teaching/files/CS373/2022-Spring-Final-Presentation-Schedule.md

 ## CSCI 373: Spring 2022 Final Presentation Schedule

-Off-campus family and friends are welcome to attend.
-They must register via Zoom to receive the connection link via email.
+Family and friends are welcome to attend in person or via Zoom.

+For Zoom participation, they must register via Zoom to receive the connection link via email.

 Register in advance for this meeting:

-## Friday, April 29, 10 am - 4:30 pm, Room TBD, SJU
+## Friday, May 6, 8:00 am - 12:00 pm, Room TBD

-### Session 1: 10:00 am - 1:00 pm
+### Session 1: 8:00 am - 10:00 am

 | **Time** | **Speaker** | **Title** | **Abstract** |
 | -------- | ----------- | --------- | ------------ |

-### Session 2: 1:30 pm - 4:30 pm
+### Session 2: 10:00 am - 12:00 pm

 | **Time** | **Speaker** | **Title** | **Abstract** |
 | -------- | ----------- | --------- | ------------ |